 - Proof of Aboriginal ancestry.
 Aboriginal documentation can be submitted through a scanned copy (front and back) of an applicant’s Aboriginal “Indian Status”, Métis citizenship or membership cards or Inuit Trust.
-Documentation can be directly uploaded on our online consent form or sent to Indigenous Services by fax or mail at:
+Documentation can be directly uploaded on our online consent form or sent to the Indigenous Student Centre by fax or mail at:

-All personal documentation is kept in strictest confidence and securely housed within Indigenous Services.
+All personal documentation is kept in strictest confidence and securely housed within the Indigenous Student Centre.
 The personal information is collected under the authority of the University of Western Ontario Act, 1982.
 The information is collected to offer accessible admission pathways for Aboriginal applicants and providing additional support to applicants who become students.
-For further information about this collection, please contact Indigenous Services, Western University, London, ON, N6A 3K7; Phone 519-661-4095.
+For further information about this collection, please contact the Indigenous Student Centre, Western University, London, ON, N6A 3K7; Phone 519-661-4095.